sutrolabs/census-docs/destinations/google-cloud-storage.md

 * Currently, the connector only supports syncing for files up to 5GB.
 * Data arrives in one file to the designated bucket and file path.
-* Files are written as a CSV with headers.

 [Contact us](mailto:support@getcensus.com) if your use cases don't work with these limitations.
 We plan on addressing at least a few of these in the future!